 Important Note: You are not authorized to begin work until you receive a Receipt of Application from the Social Security Administration Office.

 Off-campus employment is only possible if authorized by the International Student & Scholar Advisor and USCIS.
 There are two types of off-campus employment: CPT & OPT.

 Curricular Practical Training (CPT) is generally a type of required internship or practicum which is offered by employers through cooperative agreements with the University of Puget Sound, and part of the established academic curriculum.

 Optional Practical Training (OPT) is defined as temporary employment to gain practical experience in your field of study.
 OPT is most frequently undertaken immediately following graduation (Post-Completion), but in some circumstances may also be conducted prior to the completion of a degree program (Pre-Completion).

-Contact the International Student Advisor if you are interested in working.
+Contact the International Student & Scholar Advisor if you are interested in working.
 You can also visit the Career and Employment Services (CES) website to explore more opportunities.